jacksonsc007/RankDETR/projects/rank_detr/README.md

 Due to the sparse form of object queries, most feature tokens will receive 0 or fairly small attention weights, which is not adequate to manifest a strong relation between them.
 To fix this, we add one more `attention weight threshold` to filter out unreliable false relation.

 **Results show that this will help. :)**

+## bug-fixing: v3.0.6.1
+1. only use one2one queries
+2. set attention weight threshold to 0